microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/.mchp_private/doxygen_src/markdown-files/power-supply_control.md

 <span id="vmc_1"> </span>

-## 1) DPSK3 Buck Converter Adaptive Gain Control Implementation
+## 1) DPSK3 Buck Converter Average Current Mode Control Implementation

 This firmware demonstrates the implementation of a simple, single loop voltage mode controller used to regulate the constant output voltage of the on-board  step-down converter of the Digital Power Starter Kit 3 (DPSK3).
 The implementation of the Voltage Feedback Loop requires one Analog-to-Digital Converter (ADC) input oversampling the output voltage of the converter and two PWM outputs (PWM high and PWM low) to drive the power converter half-bridge switch node in synchronous mode.